Mythologos/Paibi-Student-Essays/README.md

 #### Provided Files

 Our repository provides the data described here in the `full` subdirectory under `data/augmented`.
+It also provides an abbreviated version in the `abbreviated` subdirectory.
+These abbreviated versions mirror those created for the original PSE data, save that word-level tokenization and parallelism tags are preserved.
+For the sake of readability, we also retained sentence-level `cont` tags.

 #### Statistics